Back to posts

 ClickHouse buckets

-• Batch Processing Ingestion: Instead of relying on ClickHouse Kafka plugins, custom Golang workers are used to batch log entries.
-Each batch contains up to 20,000 entries, which keeps ClickHouse efficient and reduces lag to less than 5 seconds.
+• Batch Processing Ingestion: Instead of ClickHouse Kafka plugins, custom Golang workers batch log entries, with each batch containing up to 20,000 entries, maintaining ClickHouse efficiency and reducing lag to under 5 seconds.

-• Native Format Ingestion: Data is inserted using ClickHouse’s native format, which boosts performance and reduces I/O intensity compared to HTTP-based insertion.
+• Native Format Ingestion: Data is inserted using ClickHouse’s native format, boosting performance and reducing I/O intensity compared to HTTP-based insertion.

 sql